nbicocchi/learn-java-core/assets/slides/E4 - Java Data Structures.md

 ```

 ### TreeSet Internal Ordering

-- Depending on the constructor used, SortedSet implementations can use different orderings
+Depending on the constructor used, SortedSet implementations can use different orderings:
 - **TreeSet()**
   - Natural ascending ordering
   - Elements must implement the **Comparable Interface**